MuhammadNehal144/Buildsmart-platform/README.md

 # Buildsmart-platform
-This is the buildsmart piatform repository.
+This is the buildsmart platform repository.